Fast battleship: Battle of Jutland

-The Admiral class
+Admiral class

-Even before Jutland, Jellicoe had expressed concern at the lack of new construction for the Battlecruiser Fleet, and the inadequacy of the ships already provided.
+Even before Jutland, Jellicoe had expressed concern at the lack of new construction for the Battlecruiser Fleet and the inadequacy of the ships already provided.
 Early in 1916, he had rejected proposals for a new fast battleship design, similar to the Queen Elizabeth but with reduced draught, pointing out that, with the five new Revenge-class nearing completion, the fleet already had a sufficient margin of superiority in battleships, whereas the absence of battlecruisers from the 1912 and 1913 programmes had left Beatty's force with no reply to the new 12-inch-gunned German battlecruisers.
 Jellicoe believed that the Germans intended to build still more powerful ships, with speeds of up to 29 kn, and hence called for 30 kn ships to fight them.
 Although two new battlecruisers (Renown and Repulse) had been ordered in 1914, and were being constructed remarkably quickly, Jellicoe argued that, although their speed was adequate, their armour protection was insufficient.
 The 1915 design was therefore recast as a 36000 LT battlecruiser with eight 15 in guns, an eight-inch belt, and a speed of 32 kn.
 A class of four ships was ordered in mid-1916.

 The losses at Jutland led to a reappraisal of the design.
-As noted above, the British were now convinced that their fast battleships were battleworthy but too slow, and their battlecruisers – even the largest – unfit for sustained battle.
-As a result, the new ships were radically redesigned in order to achieve the survivability of the Queen Elizabeths while still meeting the requirement for 32 kn battlecruisers, although this reworking was flawed.
+As noted above, the British were now convinced that their fast battleships were battleworthy but too slow, and their battlecruisers—even the largest—unfit for sustained battle.
+As a result, the ships were radically redesigned in order to achieve the survivability of the Queen Elizabeths while still meeting the requirement for 32 kn battlecruisers, although this reworking was flawed.
 The resulting ships would be the Admiral-class battlecruisers; at 42000 LT tons by far the largest warships in the world.
-In 1917 construction was slowed down, to release resources for the construction of anti-submarine vessels; when it became clear that the threatened new German battlecruisers would not be completed, the last three were suspended and ultimately canceled, leaving only the lead ship, Hood, to be completed.
+In 1917 construction was slowed down to release resources for the construction of anti-submarine vessels; when it became clear that the threatened German battlecruisers would not be completed, the last three were suspended and ultimately canceled, leaving only the lead ship, Hood, to be completed.

-Although the Royal Navy always designated Hood as a battlecruiser, some naval historians such as Antony Preston have characterised her as a fast battleship, as she theoretically had the protection of the Queen Elizabeths while being significantly faster.
+Although the Royal Navy designated Hood as a battlecruiser, some naval historians such as Antony Preston characterise her as a fast battleship, as she theoretically had the protection of the Queen Elizabeth ships while being significantly faster.
 On the other hand, the British were well aware of the protection flaws remaining despite her revised design, so she was intended for the duties of a battlecruiser and served in the battlecruiser squadrons throughout her career, other than a few months assigned to Force H in 1940.
 Moreover, the scale of her protection, though adequate for the Jutland era, was at best marginal against the new generation of 16 in-gunned capital ships that emerged soon after her completion in 1920, typified by the US Colorado class and the Japanese Nagato class.